-In the 1950s, the threat and fear of communism infiltrating American society was affecting the nation, and Senator Joseph McCarthy led the charge that questioned the loyalty of many through investigations and hearings.
+In the 1950s, the threat and fear of communism infiltrating American society was affecting the nation, and Senator Joseph McCarthy led the charge that questioned the loyalty of many through the use of investigations and hearings.

 Hundreds of people were subpoenaed and forced to testify, where they were scrutinized and asked to name secret Communists.
 Failure to do so even lead to jail time for some.

-Hollywood wasn’t except either, as studios created and implemented blacklists to demonstrate their anti-communist sentiment.
+Hollywood wasn’t exempt either, as studios created and implemented blacklists to demonstrate their anti-communist sentiment.
 The careers and reputations of many were derailed or destroyed, including those of Lena Horne, Charlie Chaplin, Lee Grant, and Orson Welles.
-For a short period, even America’s favorite red-head Lucille Ball was investigated.
+For a short period, even America’s favorite redhead Lucille Ball was under scrutiny.

-While the movement peaked in 1954 its consequences continued afterward.
-Enter The Body Snatchers.
+While the movement peaked in 1954, its consequences continued afterward.
+So was The Body Snatchers tapping into something more?

 Jack Finney wrote the work as a serialized story for Collier’s magazine in 1954.
 The original idea began with car accident that revealed that a dog was part stainless steel.
 Eventually, the character would begin to suspect that someone close to them was an imposter.
 When Finney came across a scientific theory about dormant life traveling through space, the idea found its hook.

-According to Dana Wynter, the deeper meaning to the Body Snatchers developed in the making.
+According to Dana Wynter, the deeper meaning to Body Snatchers developed in the making of the film.

-“By the way, we realized – Walter [Wanger] and Kevin [McCarthy] and people who can think about things –that we were making an anti-‘ism’ picture.
-Anti-‘ism’ – fascism, communism, all that kind of thing.”
+“By the way, we realized – Walter [Wanger] and Kevin [McCarthy] and people who can think about things – that we were making an anti-‘ism’ picture.
+Anti-‘ism’ – fascism, communism, all that kind of thing," she said.

 However, this was purposefully kept a secret from the studio.